ChrisRAoW/mautic-rss-to-email-bundle/README.md

 Send out an e-mail with for example to latest posts of your blog.

 ### Compatibility
-This plugin has been tested with v3.3.2 of Mautic.
+This plugin has been tested with Mautic versions 2.x, 3.x and 4.x.

 ### Features
  * Set the number of posts you want to display